dain20000222/Author_verification/BERT_model_card.md

 <!-- Provide a longer summary of what this model is. -->

-We fine-tuned a distilBERT Base model to classify pairs of texts for authorship verification.
+We fine-tuned a distilBERT Base model within a Siamese framework to classify pairs of texts for authorship verification.
 The model encodes texts to generate embeddings, which are then compared for similarity.
 A sigmoid activation function is applied to the output of a dense layer to provide a similarity score.
 This model is based upon a BERT model that was fine-tuned on 60K pairs of  training text data.